 Discover what you can do to defend natural resources and promote biodiversity at our Earth Expo, featuring some of your favorite conservation and community organizations.
 Visit the Succulent Station for fascinating facts on these water-conserving beauties and take a succulent cutting home to start your own low-maintenance garden.
 Find out what you can do to protect and support local birds, and picture yourself gliding among at our California condor photo op.

 Discover a new way to explore your world, including tips on observing nature and how to capture information like a real field biologist.
 Sessions at 10 a.m. – 12 p.m. and 2 – 4 p.m. at the locations listed below.

 Catch Swazzle’s interactive puppet show, inspired by the our work with California condors and other local birds.
 Together with the Green Rangers, kids will be called upon to help “Conrad the Condor” in this fascinating and funny adventure.
-Performances in Adventure Theater at 11:30 a.m., 12:30 p.m., and 2:30 p.m.
+Performances on the GLAZA Patio at 11:30 a.m., 12:30 p.m., and 2:30 p.m.

 Marvel at our spectacular, high-flying aerialist show commemorating the Year of the Bird and our work with fabulous feathered species.
 Performances in Eucalyptus Grove at 11 a.m., 1 p.m., and 3 p.m.

 Recycle Handheld Electronics Through ECO-CELL

 As part of this celebration, we’re raising awareness of our environmentally responsible electronics-recycling partner, ECO-CELL.